Right-covariant differential calculus on ${\cal F}({\mathbb C}_q^{2|1})$: Right-covariant differential calculus on

-Using the general theory formulated by Woronowicz in \cite{woro2} (see, also \cite{bre1}), we will recall some basic notions about differential calculus on Hopf superalgebra.
-Let us begin with the definition of a first order ${\mathbb Z}_2$-graded differential calculus on a general algebra ${\cal A}$ and specify later to the case of a Hopf superalgebra.
+Using the general theory formulated by Woronowicz in \cite{21} (see, also \cite{2}), we will recall some basic notions about differential calculus on ${\mathbb Z}_2$-graded Hopf algebra.
+Let us begin with the definition of a first order ${\mathbb Z}_2$-graded differential calculus on a general algebra ${\cal A}$ and specify later to the case of a ${\mathbb Z}_2$-graded Hopf algebra.